techidaily/site-extra-guidance/source/_posts/updated-scriptwriting-the-art-of-utilizing-slug-lines.md

 ### **Dissolve To**

 Dissolve to transition type is also known as lap dissolve, a post-production method usually used in film and video creation.
 One sequence of shots in the movie fades over the other in this type of transition.

+### **Fade In**

+In Fade in transition, the shot gradually becomes visible from hidden.
+This an also a most commonly used type of transition.

 <!-- affiliate ads begin -->
 <a href="https://wigfever.sjv.io/c/5597632/2014848/22899" target="_top" id="2014848">